 People travel from across the country and around the world for Blood and Marrow Transplant (BMT) treatment at our hospitals.
-University of Minnesota Medical Center and University of Minnesota Masonic Children's Hospital have provided compassionate, expert, innovative care to blood and marrow transplant (BMT) patients for over 40 years.
+University of Minnesota Medical Center and University of Minnesota Masonic Children's Hospital have provided compassionate, expert, innovative care to blood and marrow transplant (BMT) patients for more than 50 years.

 Check out our historical timeline of important milestones in blood and marrow transplant at the University of Minnesota and University of Minnesota Medical Center.